Become a Gig Buddy volunteer…

 What’s the process to start volunteering for Gig Buddies?

-- You fill in an application form (see below) and email it back to one of the project workers.
+- You fill in an application form (see above) and email it back to one of the project workers.
 If we aren’t currently looking for gig buddy volunteers in your area, we’ll keep your application and let you know when a position becomes available.

 - If your application is successful, you’ll meet a project worker for an informal interview.